nickzas/do-kubernetes-challenge-2021/README.md

 Enter ```{namespace="mongodb"}``` in the Loki query section and you'll see logs from all pods in the *mongodb* namespace:
 ![image](https://user-images.githubusercontent.com/42356848/147771085-663b0d72-bc1c-4d1a-b239-a585219ba53c.png)

-To generate some MongoDB logs, you can first open a shell on the *mongo-client* pod using kubectl exec:
+To generate some MongoDB logs, you can first open a shell on the *mongo-client* pod using kubectl exec in the Lens terminal:
 ```kubectl exec --namespace=mongodb deployment/mongo-client -it -- /bin/bash```

 Then log into the database: